-In Argentina, the various political and financial events have considerably modified the prices of everyday items (food, transport, leisure …).
-The instability of the Argentine pesos and inflation are a constant and this is why we will update this article regularly.
+The last few years in Argentina, the various political and financial events have considerably modified the prices of everyday items (food, transport, leisure …).
+The instability of the Argentine pesos and inflation are constant.
 At the moment this article is written, that is to say August 2017, the exchange rate is 1 USD = 17.2179 Argentine pesos, we present to you the prices of different products that can serve you during your stay.

 A few years ago Argentina’s cost of living was much cheaper than most Western European countries, but the situation has evolved and today these prices tend to be closer to those found on the other side of the Atlantic.
 In Buenos Aires, the capital, prices increased even more than in other provincial cities.